 Houston Texans founder and owner McNair dies at 81

-Houston Texans founder and owner McNair dies at 81FILE - In this Jan.
-7, 2017, file photo, Texans owner Robert "Bob" McNair walks on the turf before an AFC Wild Card NFL game between the Texans and the Oakland Raiders, in Houston.
-McNair, billionaire founder and owner of the Texans, has died.
-He was 81.
-One of the NFL's most influential owners, McNair had battled both leukemia and squamous cell carcinoma in recent years before dying in Houston on Friday, Nov.
-23, 2018.
-(AP Photo/Eric Christian Smith, File)

-HOUSTON (AP) -- Robert ''Bob'' McNair, billionaire founder and owner of the Houston Texans, has died.
+HOUSTON (AP) — Robert "Bob" McNair, the man who brought football back to Houston after the Oilers left for Tennessee by founding the Texans, has died.
 He was 81.

 A powerful force in the NFL, McNair served as chairman of the league's finance committee and as a member of the audit committee.